rixx/books.rixx.de/data/reviews/megan-derr/tournament-of-losers/index.md

 ---

-Tournament of Losers by *Megan Derr* was surprisingly good for a fantasy romance novel, but it was still utterly predictable (and kind of fairytale sounding in the ritual situations that lead to its predictability, actually).
+Tournament of Losers by *Megan Derr* was surprisingly good for a fantasy romance novel, but it was still utterly predictable (and fairytale sounding in the ritual situations that lead to its predictability, actually).
 A nice enough read, especially since semi-realistic fantasy with m/m relationships isn't common, but definitely more of a guilty pleasure than anything else.